 The first employees other than officers were Anna H. Knapp, Bookkeeper, Ben Fowler, Clerk and Joe Saunders, Janitor.

 W. B. Hummer died on May 16, 1908 and J. C. Sitterly was appointed President.
 Wayne Hummer was also elected Director to fill the vacancy caused by his father's death.
-Later Charles W. Knapp, Roy W. Brown, Peter Hollerich, Roderick J. Luther, Philip T. Mc Ginnis, Gordon J. Virgo, and David W. Kromphardt each succeeded to the Presidency.
+Later Charles W. Knapp, Roy W. Brown, Peter Hollerich, Roderick J. Luther, Philip T. Mc Ginnis, Gordon J. Virgo, David W. Kromphardt and current president Matthew E. Merboth each succeeded to the Presidency.

 History has proven the Luther lineage to have one of the strongest impacts on Spring Valley City Bank.
 This all started with L. H. (Hick) Luther.
 L. H. Luther worked his way up the ranks to eventually become Chairman of the Board on January 13, 1959.
 His son Roderick Luther later became President and Chairman of the Board and his granddaughter Rorie Luther Schweickert is now the only female member of the Board of Directors.